Canadian lawmaker left his camera on as he undressed. His colleagues saw it all on Zoom.

 The incident has since gone viral, with Amos, 46, apologizing and explaining that his camera was “accidentally left on as I changed into work clothes after going for a jog.”

 “I made a really unfortunate mistake today [and] obviously I’m embarrassed by it,” tweeted Amos, a member of the Liberal Party.
 “I sincerely apologize to all my colleagues in the House.
-It was an honest mistake.
-It won’t happen again.”
+It was an honest mistake and it won’t happen again.”

 While many mocked Amos for the error, others raised concerns that screenshots of his nude mishap were leaked to the public from a video stream only visible to other lawmakers.

-“I am very excited to see which MP, or party, goes to the Canadian public and explains how their non-consensual sharing of an intimate image isn’t a violation of the Criminal Code of Canada,” Christopher Parsons, a researcher at the University of Toronto’s Citizen Lab wrote on Twitter.
+“I am very excited to see which MP, or party, goes to the Canadian public and explains how their nonconsensual sharing of an intimate image isn’t a violation of the Criminal Code of Canada,” Christopher Parsons, a researcher at the University of Toronto’s Citizen Lab, wrote on Twitter.

 Amos is not the first public official caught in a compromising situation during a virtual legislative session.
 Last September, Juan Emilio Ameri, an Argentine lawmaker, was suspended for inappropriate conduct after he appeared on camera touching and kissing his wife during a virtual session of Congress, the Associated Press reported.